That’s a wrap on our bookmark design competition!

 The judging panel had some tough decisions to make and everyone that entered should be proud of their design because there was a host of nature-loving drawings and designs that showed some super talent.

-The winners will join us this Friday (26 June 2026) at Oaklands Park for a prize presentation next to the Community Library box that’s recently been installed in the park.
-This will be a great opportunity for the winners to meet one another and some of the judges who are inspirational women in their fields.
+The winners joined us on Friday 26 June 2026 at Oaklands Park for the prize presentation, it was a great opportunity for the winners to meet one another and some of the judges who are inspirational women in their fields.
+Thank you to Councillor Jennie Lardge, Councillor Rose Moore, Hayley Wells and Cathy Whitaker for braving what was a very hot day in Chelmsford.

 Thank you again to everyone who took part, we hope that this competition has inspired people to keep reading, keep creating and keep supporting your local library, green space and Community Library book box.